 With the removal of third-party cookies first-party data collectors are set to profit.
 Especially Facebook and Google.
 Both companies have a powerful suite of tools for data collection through their own services and the software they provide to others.
 These two tech giants stand to benefit the most when first-party data becomes the main way of serving ads.

 The clunky alternative for advertisers is to use logins and user accounts to collect their own first-party data.
-If advertisers want a smooth process they will be pushed to rely on Facebook or Google services to collect data for them.
+If advertisers want a smooth process they will have to rely on Facebook or Google services to collect data for them.
 The impending end of third-party cookies means Google and Facebook’s ad technology will be even further entrenched.

 Want to beat the update before it takes effect?
 Get in touch with 4DP today to put your online advertising ahead of the curve.